Brazilian advisory rating system: Rating ranges

 NOTE: There are also operational descriptions of attenuating and aggravating elements, such as scene composition, relevance, frequency, motivation, among others, that can interfere on the final rating.

 Former ratings

 Content descriptors

 Information on the rating system includes content descriptors which are a summary of the main rating indicators inserted in the work rated.
 The list of descriptors explains the rating system and also informs parents and guardians about the type of content that the work contains.

 For instance, a work rated as "10 years old" and with the descriptor "Violence" will contain light violent scenes, while a work rated as "16 years old" and the same descriptor will show stronger violent scenes.

-Below is a list of the fifteen terms used in the rating system:
+Below is a list of the sixteen terms used in the rating system: